Imagine Hypnotics Phone: 919-745-1225 E-Mail

 How does hypnosis differ from psychotherapy?

-It's important to emphasize that hypnosis is not a replacement for medical treatment.
+It's important to emphasize that hypnosis is not a replacement for medical or psychological/psychiatric treatment.
 Those under the care of a psychotherapist or doctor should not ignore their therapist's or doctor's advice or treatment for mental health / medical issues.
 Clients should always consult with their physician or therapist before making any changes in his / her prescribed treatment.

 How does hypnosis compare to other forms of behavioral change?